goushalk/dotfiles/README.md

 - Edit configuration: open the relevant file in `~/.config/hypr/` (e.g., `hyprland.conf`) and adjust keybindings, rules, and monitor layouts.
 - Update styles: modify CSS files under the bar folder (Waybar) and refresh the bar (often `pkill waybar` will restart it).
 - Wallpapers: point hyprpaper / swaybg to images in `themes/` or configure your preferred wallpaper manager.

----

-## Customization

-- Keybindings: change in `hyprland.conf` — take care to avoid collisions with your terminal or other apps.
-- Workspaces & layouts: rules and workspace assignments are in the main config — tweak for your monitor setup and preferred workspace behavior.
-- Colors & fonts: edit theme files (usually a `colors.css` or a config under `themes/`) to change look-and-feel.
-- Add or remove modules in your bar configuration (Waybar config + CSS) depending on what you want displayed.

-Pro tip: maintain a small set of modular includes for per-machine overrides (e.g., `hyprland.conf.d/` or conditional includes) so the repo is portable across machines.

----

 ## Troubleshooting